bradlet/hw-rgbcal/README.md

 ganged pot, it was all cattywampus and sidewise.
 Went ahead and moved it further down the board, slightly, to make room, and flipped some of the pin configuration so that I could have it face upright.

+I proceeded to finish the write-up, start my calibration, and then realized that I forgot to make RGB update with the frame rate calibration.
+Fixed that by emulating the RGB_LEVEL handling.

 With all of the development complete, I went ahead and took my calibration measurements (Shown at the top of the report).